hardaker/draft-pwouters-powerbind/README.md

 Internet-Draft           Delegation Only DNSKEYs              April 2020

-   DNSSEC Transparency Log (optional): a DNSSEC transparency log would create a non-modifiable trace of log entries submitted to it, for public verification, similar to [RFC6962].
+   public verification, similar to [RFC6962].
 What it chooses to accept into its log might be only certain zone data, or any zone with a marked DNSKEY.